 To round off the trio of issues that affect self-esteem, misaligned teeth can also be linked with bad breath; bacteria thrive in those hard-to-clean pockets which may lead to halitosis.

-Reduced Tooth Decay
+Braces and Reduced Tooth Decay

 Misaligned teeth create the perfect environment in which bacteria can thrive.